Notes on the Geography of Ghana: Accra 1: Jamestown and Central

 A third of a mile closer to Central, Ussher Fort.

 The Dutch built their first fort on this site in 1648.
 An earthquake in 1862 destroyed its replacement.
-The British took over in 1868, rebuilt the place again, named it after Governor Henry Usher (1879-80), and repurposed it as another prison.
-It remained one until 1993.
+The British took over in 1868, rebuilt the place again, named it after Governor Henry Usher, and repurposed it as a prison, which it remained until 1993.
 The gateway trimming was added by Gordon Guggisberg, probably the Gold Coast's most productive governor.

 Accra Central, with the post office on the left.